czhu12/nft-blog/site/content/posts/what-are-blockchains-and-nft.md

 **\
 What are layers?**

 Usually, NFT collections are created by layering several images together.
 The components of an image known as layers determine the typical shape of an NFT.
-In Bored Ape NFTs, the main character is a monkey with multiple layers, including a background, fur, mouth, hat (notice the tie), clothes, eyes, and an earring.
+In Bored Ape NFTs, the main character is a monkey with multiple layers, including a background, fur, mouth, hat (notice the tie), clothes, eyes, and earring.

 **\
 What are traits?**